zbollen/zbollen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My research aims to better understand the cognitive and attentional mechanisms underlying human decision-making.
-Combining approaches from cognitive neuroscience, environmental psychology, and experimental psychology, my research aims to understand how people process information, allocate attention, and make decisions in contexts that are both theoretically and societally relevant.
+My research aims to better understand the <b>cognitive and attentional mechanisms</b> underlying <b>human decision-making</b>.
+Combining approaches from <b>cognitive neuroscience</b>, <b>environmental psychology</b>, and <b>experimental psychology</b>, my research aims to understand how people process information, allocate attention, and make decisions in contexts that are societally relevant.

 My work has evolved from investigating attentional processes in addiction to iunderstanding how people make pro-environmental decisions.
 More recently, I have expanded this research to examine how characteristics of the physical environment influence attention restoration and well-being.
 I am also interested in the interplay between prosocial and environmental motives, and the cognitive mechanisms through which they support (or sometimes compete in) everyday decisions.

-Through this research, I aim to bridge fundamental cognitive research with real-world societal challenges, contributing to a better understanding of the mechanisms that promote healthier, more cooperative, and more sustainable behavior.
+Through this research, I aim to <b>bridge fundamental cognitive research with real-world societal challenges</b>, contributing to a better understanding of the mechanisms that promote healthier, more cooperative, and more sustainable behavior.